 One of the most effective CBT developments for the treatment of Obsessive-Compulsive Disorder (OCD) and related conditions is Mindfulness-Based Cognitive-Behavioral Therapy.
 The primary goal of Mindfulness-Based CBT is to learn to non-judgmentally accept uncomfortable psychological experiences.
 From a mindfulness perspective, much of our psychological distress is the result of trying to control and eliminate the discomfort of unwanted thoughts, feelings, sensations, and urges.
 In other words, our discomfort is not the problem - our attempt to control and eliminate our discomfort is the problem.
 For an individual with OCD or a related anxiety-based condition, the ultimate goal of mindfulness is to develop the ability to more willingly experience their uncomfortable thoughts, feelings, sensations, and urges, without responding with compulsions, avoidance behaviors, reassurance seeking, and/or mental rituals.
 If you would like to learn more about Cognitive Behavioral Therapy for the treatment of OCD and related anxiety-based conditions, click here.

 Individual Therapy for the Treatment of OCD

 The OCD Center of Los Angeles offers individual therapy for treatment for adults, children, and adolescents with OCD, with a strong emphasis on Cognitive Behavioral Therapy (CBT).
-We have six therapists on staff, and our offices are open six days a week, including evening and Saturday appointments.
-If you would like to discuss treatment options at the OCD Center of Los Angeles, you can call us at (310) 824-5200 (ext.
-1), or click here to email us.
+We have eight therapists on staff, and our offices are open six days a week, including evening and Saturday appointments.
+If you would like to discuss treatment options at the OCD Center of Los Angeles, please call one of our client coordinators at (310) 824-5200 (ext.
+0), or click here to email us.